jswans33/my-full-stack-fastapi-template/utils/pipeline/docs/configuration_enhancement_summary.md

 The following phases of the implementation remain to be completed:

-### Phase 3: Schema Registry Integration
-- Enhance the `SchemaRegistry` to use the `ConfigurationManager`
-- Add schema versioning support
-- Implement schema inheritance
-- Add schema discovery from configuration

 ### Phase 4: Schema Migration
 - Implement the `SchemaMigrator` class
 - Add field addition/removal/renaming support